Leo Tolstoy

 4

 One way to kill a bear is to hang a heavy log over a tub of honey.
 The bear pushes the log away to get to the honey.
 The log returns and hits it, making the bear angry.
 The bear then pushes the log away with more strength, which only makes it hit the bear harder on its return.
 This continues until the log kills the bear.
-Cannot humans act more rationally than bears?
+Is it really the case that humans cannot act more rationally than bears?

 5